 - Bad breath

-Sip on water or sugar-free drinks
+Sip on Water or Sugar-Free Drinks

 Sip on water or sugarless drinks often, especially during meals.
 Dehydration is one of the most common causes of dry mouth.
 Increasing your water intake can help prevent dehydration and dry mouth.
-Drinking water also assists with flushing bacteria and toxins out of the body and improves your overall oral health.

-Avoid drinks with caffeine
+Avoid Drinks with Caffeine

 Avoid drinks with caffeine.
 Caffeinated drinks dry up your oral cavity and lower the amount of natural saliva your mouth produces.
 Avoiding these items, or opting for decaf or low sugar drinks, can help lessen dry mouth symptoms.